0mician/CRISPR-Exposed/Configuration/README.md

 # Introduction

-The Basic idea is to document the environment so that people can reproduce it.
-Our basic construct is an Ubuntu Server 14.04 LTS, with a vanilla install.
+The basic idea is to try and document the environment so that people can reproduce it.
+Our basic construct is an Ubuntu Server 14.04 LTS (vanilla install).

 Once the server is up and running, the only software you need for the proceeding steps of configuration is Ansible.